hardbyte/keras-dcgan/README.md

-## KERAS-DCGAN ##
+# KERAS-DCGAN

+Example implementation of adversarial agents with keras.

+## Example 1 dcgan

-Implementation of http://arxiv.org/abs/1511.06434 with the (awesome) [keras](https://github.com/fchollet/keras) library, for generating artificial images with deep learning.
+For generating artificial images with deep learning.

 This trains two adversarial deep learning models on real images, in order to produce artificial images that look real.

+## Agents:

+- A **generator** which takes a random signal + a digit class
+- A **discriminator** which is given images and has to decide if they are fake or not
+- A **classifier** which is given generated images and classifies them with a digit class

 The generator model tries to produce images that look real and get a high score from the discriminator.